-The programme has increased since the Three Year Plan was developed.
-As a result of our ongoing analysis we have a clearer picture of additional costs in the areas of land drainage and transport associated with the An Accessible City project.
-In addition the cost to deliver the major cycleways has increased.
-Costs associated with the Horizontal Infrastructure programme have been updated to reflect the findings of the recent independent assessment.
-The level of Crown funding supporting the Horizontal Infrastructure spend remains an uncertainty.
-If the contribution is lower than expected, the impact to ratepayers is a 0.25 per cent increase in rates, (spread over two years), for every \$10 million of additional borrowing.
-This increase covers the interest cost and repayment of the borrowing.
+As commented above, Council staff have further updated all capital projects with better cost estimation and delivery timing based on more current information.
+In addition the timing of the overall programme has been smoothed to better reflect our ability to deliver.
+Costs associated with the Horizontal Infrastructure programme have been updated to reflect the latest forecasts resulting in lower funding requirements to complete this programme.
+The level of Crown funding supporting the Horizontal Infrastructure spend has also been clarified with the Crown since issuing the original 2015-25 LTP.
+As a result, the projected Crown funding has been reduced to reflect the lower cost to deliver the remaining works and account for clarified eligibility criteria.
+However, if the contribution is lower than expected due to final eligibility calculations, the impact to ratepayers is a 0.25 per cent increase in rates, (spread over two years), for every \$10 million of additional borrowing.
+This increase covers the interest cost and repayment of the extra borrowing.

-The infrastructure programme of work for the next 30 years is depicted in the graph below, and is a summary of the findings contained within the Infrastructure Strategy.
-Note that Council intends to pursue an end-to-end review of its capital project delivery process.
-The aim is to ensure that it is fully fit for purpose and capable of delivering its programme of work effectively.
+The infrastructure programme of work for the next 30 years is depicted in the graph below, and is a summary of the findings contained within the amended Infrastructure Strategy.

-The financial strategy includes provision for this work including the cost to replace the post-World War II infrastructure.
+The draft amended financial strategy includes provision for this work including the cost to replace the post-World War II infrastructure.
 The City's engineers were always aware of, and had planned for, this replacement but recent analysis has shown that the 2010/11 events reduced the useful life of many of these assets by up to 20 years although they remain in serviceable condition.
 This renewal programme begins to impact the Council's capital programme from the mid-2020s as shown.
 For further information please refer to the Infrastructure Strategy, Financial Estimates and Assumptions.